 Green Alley Partnership

-Find the seven alleys (green dots) to receive permeable pavement within Wards 1, 2 and 4 through the Green Alley Partnership by clicking on the interactive map below:
+Find the seven green alleys (green dots) constructed within the Potomac River and Rock Creek combined sewer areas through the Green Alley Partnership by clicking on the interactive map below:

-The partnership between DDOT and DCCR allows cost sharing between the two entities optimizing resources and expertise, reducing the financial impact to tax and ratepayers in the District.
+The partnership between DDOT and DC Water allowed cost sharing between the two entities optimizing resources and expertise, and reducing the financial impact to tax and ratepayers in the District.

-Because of both DDOT’s and DCCR’s work will be constructed under the same effort, the neighborhoods where the alleys are located will have less construction disruption.
+Because both DDOT’s and DC Water's work was constructed under the same effort, there was less construction disruption in the neighborhoods where the alleys are located.

 To ensure continued performance of GI and the associated reduction of combined sewer overflows, the GI facilities must be maintained regularly.
 DC Water is responsible for maintenance of GI facilities.
 If you notice trash or other issues in the facilities, please contact DC Water and note the Facility ID located on the sign.
 Facility ID signs can be found at each GI facility that DC Water constructed in your neighborhood.
 For more information, see the GI Maintenance Factsheet in the Project Documents above.

 Click here to learn more about DC Water's green infrastructure projects.